jayztemplier/ShakeReport/README.md

     NSURL *url = [NSURL URLWithString:@"http://localhost:3000/reports.json"];
     [reporter startListenerConnectedToBackendURL:url];

-If you backend is protected with a username and a password, you have to setup the reporter:
+If you backend requires to provide an application token, you have to setup the reporter:

-	[reporter setUsername:@"jayztemplier"];
-	[reporter setPassword:@"mypassword"];
+	[reporter setApplicationToken:@"token_of_the_application"];

 # Tips
 ### Manually display the report composer